pilardi/git-llm-utils/README.md

 ### Using the binary

-You can use the binary distribution located in dist/git-llm-utils or in the github release artifacts, you only need to add it your `PATH`
+You can use the binary distribution located in dist/git-llm-utils or in the github release artifacts, you only need to add it your `PATH`.

 ## Usage